nkanno4n3a/RandomForest_python/README.md

 ## Usage
 * Create a working directory folder at an arbitrary location. *Multiple output files are generated in the working directory.
 * "sampledataset.txt" is an example file for import.
 If you do not have your own data, use this file.
-File structure; The first column is the spectral name, the second column is the class name, and the third and subsequent columns are the features.
+File structure; The first column is the sample name, the second column is the class name, and the third and subsequent columns are the features.
+*This file contains Raman spectral data of microbial cells.
+A spectral data was obtained from a microbial cell.
+The features are Raman intensity (normalized) for Raman shift.

 #### Open the script "GridSearch_10models.ipynb"
 * Change "sampledatase.txt" in `df = pd.read_table('sampledatase.txt')` to the name of the import file.